sriharizz/gitnova/README.md

 ---

-*GitNova — Built to cure Tutorial Hell.*
+*GitNova — Your gateway to meaningful Open Source contributions.*